-Cablevision has received a private letter ruling from the Internal Revenue Service ("IRS") to the effect that, among other things, the Distribution, and certain related transactions, including (i) the contribution by CSC Holdings, LLC ("CSC Holdings") of certain assets to the Company, (ii) the receipt by CSC Holdings of Company common stock, a portion of the New AMC Networks Debt (as defined below), and the potential assumption of certain liabilities by the Company and (iii) the expected exchange transaction with affiliates of J.P.
-Morgan Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated (the "Exchange Entities") whereby CSC Holdings will transfer such portion of the New AMC Networks Debt to the Exchange Entities in return for the transfer to CSC Holdings of approximately \$1,250,000,000 of outstanding Cablevision or CSC Holdings debt, will qualify for tax-free treatment under the Internal Revenue Code of 1986, as amended (the "Code") to Cablevision, the Company, and holders of Cablevision common stock.
+Cablevision has received a private letter ruling from the Internal Revenue Service ("IRS") to the effect that, among other things, the Distribution, and certain related transactions, including (i) the contribution by CSC Holdings, LLC ("CSC Holdings") of certain assets to the Company, (ii) the receipt by CSC Holdings of Company common stock, a portion of the New AMC Networks Debt (as defined below), and the potential assumption of certain liabilities by the Company and (iii) the expected exchange transaction with whereby Cablevision or CSC Holdings will transfer such portion of the New AMC Networks Debt to in return for the transfer to Cablevision or CSC Holdings of \$ of outstanding Cablevision or CSC Holdings debt, will qualify for tax-free treatment under the Internal Revenue Code of 1986, as amended (the "Code") to Cablevision, the Company, and holders of Cablevision common stock.
 In addition, Cablevision expects to obtain an opinion from Sullivan & Cromwell LLP substantially to the effect that, among other things, the Distribution and certain related transactions will qualify for tax-free treatment under the Code to Cablevision, the Company, and holders of Cablevision common stock, and that accordingly, for U.S. federal income tax purposes, no gain or loss will be recognized by, and no amount will be included in the income of, a holder of Cablevision common stock upon the receipt of shares of our common stock pursuant to the Distribution, except to the extent such holder receives cash in lieu of fractional shares of our common stock.